Timor-Leste Defence Force: Land Component

 Logistics and service support is provided through Headquarters F-FDTL in Dili.
 The military police platoon polices the F-FDTL and performs traditional policing tasks, resulting in conflicting roles with the PNTL.
 The military police have also been responsible for presidential security since February 2007.
 In 2010 the United States Embassy in Dili reported that the F-FDTL also planned to raise two engineer squadrons during that year; these two units were to have a total strength of 125 personnel.

 The F-FDTL is armed only with small arms and does not have any crew-served weapons.
 The 2007 edition of Jane's Sentinel stated that the F-FDTL had the following equipment in service: 1,560 M16 rifles and 75 M203 grenade launchers, 75 FN Minimi squad automatic weapons, 8 sniper rifles and 50 .45 M1911A1 pistols.
 A further 75 Minimis were to be ordered at that time.
 The majority of the F-FDTL's weapons were donated by other countries.
-An assessment of East Timor's security forces published by the Centre for International Governance Innovation in 2010 stated that "F-FDTL weapons management and control systems, while superior to that of PNTL, are underdeveloped".
-The F-FDTL ordered eight lightly-armed four wheel drive vehicles from China in 2007.
+An assessment of Timor-Leste's security forces published by the Centre for International Governance Innovation in 2010 stated that "F-FDTL weapons management and control systems, while superior to that of PNTL, are underdeveloped".
+The F-FDTL ordered eight lightly armed four wheel drive vehicles from China in 2007.
 Between 10 and 50 Malaysian Weststar GS trucks were delivered in 2014.